7thLucas/full-app-6a34f-34388-4604/_doc/product-overview.md

 # TixTax

 ## Product
 A lightweight, browser-based two-player Tic-Tac-Toe game.
-Players take turns marking X and O on a 3×3 grid.
-The first to align three marks (row, column, or diagonal) wins.
-If all nine cells fill with no winner, the game ends in a draw.
+Players take turns marking X and O on a 4×4 grid.
+The first to align four marks (row, column, or diagonal) wins.
+If all sixteen cells fill with no winner, the game ends in a draw.
 Score tracking persists across rounds in the same session.

 ## Users
 Personal fun side project.
 Primarily solo use — one person playing both sides, or two people on the same device.
 No accounts, no downloads — open the URL and play.